aresnake/ATHENA/README.md

 - MCP server cannot reach Blender bridge: confirm the bridge process is running and reachable at `127.0.0.1:8765` (check `/health`).
 - Blender operations fail: ensure the bridge is started with `--factory-startup` to avoid add-ons interfering, and that tool payloads match the documented schemas.
 - Running the bridge script directly in Blender: the bridge is self-contained and adjusts `sys.path` so you can pass the absolute path to `provider_http.py` without installing `athena_mcp`.
+- UI still freezes: confirm you're using the provided `provider_http.py` which starts its HTTP server on a background thread; timeouts in `/exec` responses indicate the main-thread queue isn't processing quickly enough (ensure the timer is running and the scene isn't blocked by modal operations).